June's Faith - Crossing Over - God's Unseen World

 As soon as my mother and sisters came in, I told them about the woman and how she was dressed.
 Immediately my mother asked - "What did she look like".
 I said "In a way, she looked like you Momma, but darker skin, somewhat short, a little plump, thin lips and pretty eyes.
 My mother replied "That was my mother taking care of you."
 I believe it "- my deceased Grandmother appeared as an angel to take care of me during the night."
 (Erma had never known her maternal grandmother and no family photographs were available.)

-Historical figures recorded in an event suggesting an example of "God's Unseen World"
+Historical figures in an event suggesting a lifting of the veil of "God's Unseen World"

 The post death Vision of C.S.
 Lewis (Novelist, Poet, Lay-Theologian): - John Bertram “J.B.”
 Phillips The Bible Translator, writer, clergyman and close friend of C.S.
 Lewis reported that while at his home in Oxford, Phillips had a vision of his friend Lewis that appeared to him while in his chambers behind closed doors.
 At the time of the vision Lewis was said to have already died at his home at “The Kilns” miles away and a short time before his appearance to Phillips!